freenas/freenas-docs/userguide/storage.rst

 Creating a pool overwrites disk data, so save any required data to different media before adding disks to a pool.

-To create a pool, click the :menuselection:`menu icon --> Create Pool`.
+Navigate :menuselection:`Storage --> Pools`
-This opens a screen similar to the example shown in :numref:`Figure %s <create_pool_poolman_fig>`.
+and click |ui-add| to open the screen shown in :numref:`Figure %s <create_pool_poolman_fig>`.